daangast/Journey/README.md

 6 - I brushed up some old JS knowledge, as well as worked my way through the Codecademy JS course and am warmed up now.
 Next step: a (few) personal project(s).
 \
 \
-7 - Today I finished a basic slider programming.
+7 - Today I finished a basic slider script.
 This made me more comfortable using JS on divs as well as gave me a more broad view of possibilities of creativity.
 Next step will be working on a (fake) online shop.